dwalldorf/owTracker/README.md

 Once vagrant has finished it's setup, connect to the vm and set up the project:

     vagrant ssh
-    /vagrant/bin/build.sh
+    ./bin/build.sh

 This will install all required composer and npm packages and warmup the Symfony cache.
 Now you can point your browser to [localhost:8080/app.php](http://localhost:8080/app.php) or [localhost:8080/app_dev.php](http://localhost:8080/app_dev.php).

-If you fiddle around with styling, use `./bin/watchSass` to compile your scss to css.
+If you fiddle around with styling, use the watchSass script to watch for changes and compile your scss to css:

+    vagrant ssh
+    ./bin/watchSass